jkmackie/House-Prices/README.md

 There are other encoding techniques like [Leave-One-Out-Encoding (LOOE)](http://contrib.scikit-learn.org/categorical-encoding/leaveoneout.html) to handle high cardinality scenarios.  **Leave-One-Out** calculates the mean target by category ("level"), but excludes the current row (and optionally adds noise) to avoid overfitting.
 I didn't try LOOE because it is better for binary classification.

 #### <ins>Principal Component Analysis</ins>
 Another way to deal with the high dimensionality (too many columns) issue is to compress the columns into fewer columns using [Principal Component Analysis (PCA)](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 PCA maximizes data variance (equivalently, minimizing residual error), which sidesteps dealing with invariant columns manually.
-Remember to standardize the features first!
+Remember to standardize the features before applying PCA!

 Unfortunately, PCA makes the model harder to explain.
 Each principal component is a mix of the original features.
 In the [Iris](https://archive.ics.uci.edu/ml/datasets/iris) example below, we see the transformed data bears no relation to the original data.